microbuilder/LPC11U_LPC13U_CodeBase/src/drivers/filters/iir/README.md

 A small alpha will result in a slower response from the filter (more samples are required to change the current average), whereas a larger alpha will cause the average to respond more quickly to changes in the signal, at the expense of keeping more 'noise' in the signal.

-You can see this effect in the charts below that were generated with a python script included in this same folder (iir_i_response_test.py).
+You can see this effect in the charts below (generated with iir_i_response_test.py).
 Setting the alpha value lower pushes the response curve further out, meaning more samples are required to reach any new values that are sent into the filter.

-In the charts below, we start with a value of 0, and the same new value is added into the IIR filter until we reach 99.9% of the value with the IIR output, with the number of samples required visible on the x axis:
+In the charts below, we start with a value of 0, and the same new value is added into the IIR filter until we reach 99.9% of the value with the IIR output.

 (**Note**: These charts are a bit 'wobbly' because the output is based on the integer version of the filter ... the floating point version provides more precision and linearity at the expense of more work for the MCU.)